TAMPA, Fla. — As we approach the spring, we get warmer weather, flowers blooming, and lots of pollen.

 Share Your Story with Larissa

-Larissa Scott stays on top of everything education-related for Tampa Bay 28, but it’s not her only focus.
-From public health concerns to everyday expenses, Larissa is here for you.
-If you have a story you want to share, send her a message below.
+Larissa Scott stays on top of everything related to education and public health for Tampa Bay 28.
+If you have a story you want to share, send Larissa a message below.

 .